Adaptors#

 , with the firstcount

-elements skipped.- Example:
+elements skipped.- Models:

 std::vector vec{1, 2, 3, 4, 5}; auto dropped = flux::drop(std::move(vec), 3); assert(flux::size(dropped) == 2); assert(flux::equal(dropped, std::vector{4, 5}));